-3.2 REVIEW AND IMPROVE THE IMPLEMENTATION AND MONITORING OF PREDATOR MANAGEMENT AT ALL AFRICAN PENGUIN COLONIES (Combination and modification of 2013 APBMP actions 4.4.1.1, 4.4.1.2, 4.4.1.3, 4.4.2.1)
+3.2 REVIEW AND IMPROVE THE IMPLEMENTATION AND MONITORING OF PREDATOR MANAGEMENT AT ALL AFRICAN PENGUIN COLONIES (Combination and modification of 2013 APBMP actions 4.4.1.1, 4.4.1.2, 4.4.1.3, 4.4.2.1) Responsible Party Management Authorities, DFFE (Oceans and Coasts).
+Collaborators Academia, NGOs Timeline Ongoing Resources Needed Internal & External Indicator a) Colony-specific annual reports on predation and mitigation from Management Authorities on the different life stages of penguins b) Mechanism established to advise on additional mitigation

--

-Responsible Party Management Authorities, DFFE (Oceans and Coasts).

-Collaborators Academia, NGOs

-Timeline Ongoing

-Resources Needed Internal & External

-Indicator a) Colony-specific annual reports on predation and mitigation from Management Authorities on the

-a, colory specific annual reports on predation and mitigation norm management Automites on the

-different life stages of penguins

-unerent me stages of penguins

-b) Machanism astablished to advise an additional mitigation

 3.3 IMPLEMENT A PILOT PROJECT ON THE RELEASE OF CAPTIVE-BRED 2 PENGUINS INTO THE WILD

-Responsible Party GOs
+Responsible Party NGOs

-Collaborators FE (Oceans and Coasts), Management Authorities, SANBI, Academia
+Collaborators DFFE (Oceans and Coasts), Management Authorities, SANBI, Academia

 Timeline a) Initiate the pilot project as soon as possible following the approval of the Risk Assessment:

 - Within 3 years of gazetting of the APBMP.

 - Within 3 years of gazetting of the APBMP.

 b) Ongoing

-Ongoing
+c) Ongoing

 d) At the end of the APBMP period.

 Resources Needed Operational budget, specialised skills

 Indicator a) Implement a pilot project on the release of captive-bred penguins: